-The New York State Deferred Compensation Plan is a State-sponsored employee benefit for State employees and employees of participating employers.
+The New York State Deferred Compensation Plan, or 457, is benefit plan for employees of the State and other participating employers.

-- Greater flexibility.
-Some plans allow only lump-sum distributions and others may limit the frequency of withdrawals.
+- Greater withdrawal flexibility: Some 457 plans allow only lumpsum distributions and may limit the frequency of withdrawals.
 If you roll the money into an IRA, you can take it out on your own schedule after you reach age 59 1/2.

-- More convenience.
-If you have worked at different jobs and you roll all your previous employers’ plan balances into an IRA, you’ll have a single, consolidated account to track that is no longer attached to previous occupations.
-This makes it easier to monitor your investments, rebalance as appropriate and schedule required minimum distributions.
+- Independence: If your 457 plan is attached to all your previous employers’ plan balances, rolling over into an IRA ensures that you’ll have a single, consolidated account to track that is no longer attached to previous occupations.
+This makes it easier to monitor your investments, rebalance as appropriate, and schedule required minimum distributions.

-- Potential estate-planning benefits.
-With some 457 plans, heirs must take out all the assets after the account holder dies and face a potentially large tax bill.
+- Estate-planning benefits: With some 457 plans, heirs must take out all the assets after the account holder dies and face a potentially large tax bill.
 The independence granted in an IRA account may allow you to leave money to your heirs with less government intervention.

-- No age restrictions on withdrawals: Distributions from a 457 plan at any age if you leave your job.
-With an IRA, you must be age 59 1/2 to take penalty-free distributions in most cases.
+- No age restrictions on withdrawals: Distributions from a 457 plan at any age are penalty-free provided that you leave your job.
+With an IRA, you must be age 59 1/2 to take penalty-free distributions.

-- Your investments.
-If all or part of your balance is in an annuity that would result in substantial surrender fees if you take it out, you may want to consider leaving the money in your current 457 plan.
+- Foregoing surrender charges: If there are annuities within your 457 that that would incur substantial surrender fees upon rolling over your plan, you may want to consider leaving the money in your current 457 plan.

 Rollover Tip: If you decide to roll over your 457 plan, be sure to transfer your balance directly into an IRA.
 If the distribution is made to you first, the plan must withhold 20% for federal withholding taxes.